Climate Sciences and Supercomputers

 Long Simulation Runs

 Many scientific investigations require simulations of the earth system over a period of several centuries.
 To accomplish such experiments within a reasonable time frame, many simulated years need to be computed within a day.
-But even with the fastest computers available today, some experiments need up to more than a year to compute.
+But even with the fastest computers available today, climate events such as ice ages take many months to compute.

 Parametrization

-Many physical processes occur on quite small scales compared to the spatial resolution of the model grid.
-Consequently, the affected processes cannot directly be computed.
+Many physical processes occur on quite small scales compared to the spatial resolution of the model grid on which